 By default, notifications are sent from the email address email@example.com unless you enter and verify a company email address in the Email field of your stores' Branding tab.
 Review our What is Branding? article for details.

-If you'd like to receive a copy of the actual email your customers receive, enter an email address into the Blind Copy on Shipment and Delivery Email field in your store's Notifications tab.
+If you want to receive a copy of the actual email your customers receive, enter an email address into the Blind Copy on Shipment and Delivery Email field in your store's Notifications tab.
 This will tell ShipStation to add that email address as a BCC on every Shipment and Delivery notification it sends to your customers.

 When you enable customer notifications, ShipStation sends the customer notification at the same time it sends the marketplace notification.
 By default, this occurs when you create the label for a shipment.
 However, you can delay the shipment notifications in each store's Notifications settings.